danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="auth.signUp.html" name="auth.signUp">You cannot use this method directly, use the completeSignup method instead (see https://docs.madelineproto.xyz for more info): auth.signUp</a>

+* <a href="channels.getChannels.html" name="channels.getChannels">You cannot use this method directly, use the getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): channels.getChannels</a>

 * <a href="channels.getFullChannel.html" name="channels.getFullChannel">You cannot use this method directly, use the getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): channels.getFullChannel</a>

 * <a href="messages.getFullChat.html" name="messages.getFullChat">You cannot use this method directly, use the getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): messages.getFullChat</a>

 * <a href="users.getFullUser.html" name="users.getFullUser">You cannot use this method directly, use the getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): users.getFullUser</a>

+* <a href="users.getUsers.html" name="users.getUsers">You cannot use this method directly, use the getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): users.getUsers</a>

 * <a href="auth.logOut.html" name="auth.logOut">You cannot use this method directly, use the logout method instead (see https://docs.madelineproto.xyz for more info): auth.logOut</a>